This post was last updated on September 30th, 2020 at 07:52 pm

 Personally, I don’t need an HRM to tell me my heart is about to explode after dashing up a gigantic hill.
 If your approach to hiking is more scientific than, ‘I’m still breathing, which is a positive’, you’ll need a heart rate monitor.

-In recent years many sports watch manufacturers have moved to integrated HRMs that detect your pulse through your wrist.
-I sometimes use this type of monitor (a feature of my Vivosmart HR+) and the old-fashioned strap type of HRM as found on my Garmin GPS 410 – a rock solid watch that is going strong after 7 years.
+In recent years many manufacturers have moved to integrated HRMs that detect your pulse through your wrist.
+I sometimes use this type of monitor (a feature of my Vivosmart HR+) ,but am also happy to revert to the old-fashioned cheststrap type of HRM as found on my Garmin GPS 410 – a rock solid watch that is going strong after 7 years.

 Pick A Durable Hiking Watch